kobeisinov/kobeisinov/README.md

 # Hi, I'm Nursultan 👋

-I'm a software engineer and builder from Aktobe, Kazakhstan.
+I'm a software engineer and builder from Kazakhstan.
 I grew up reading too much and chasing math olympiads, somehow ended up at KTL (Bilim Innovation Lyceum), and then got on a plane to South Korea at 17 for college.
 I now live in Astana with one foot in startups and one foot back in academia.

 🔭 I've worked on engineering (webdev) & bizdev at **[weglobal.ai](https://weglobal.ai)**, an edtech/AI company with 1M+ users.
 I've pitched at Digital Bridge 2025 and Uzbekistan IT Park.
 Besides, I integrated OpenAI models to auto-grade assignments for 1000+ students — saving the company ~$2K/month and getting me thinking a lot about how AI is going to change teaching and learning.
 That's a big part of why I'm going back for a master's in NU.